 Chris O’Meeghan joined the Trust board in 2011 and has held the role of Chair since April 2017.
 He is an Orthopaedic Surgeon who works regularly at both Braemar and Waikato Hospitals.
 He describes the Trust as “entering a new phase in its history, as it looks to become more active in the community which he is proud to be a part of”.
 Chris has lived in the Waikato since 1994, where he and his wife have made the Waikato their home as “the best place in New Zealand to bring up their 3 children”.

 Victoria Ashplant joined the Braemar Charitable Trust board in June 2017.
-Victoria complements the Braemar Charitable Trust board with her financial expertise and a breadth of experience advising not-for-profit Boards in the Waikato.
-She started her career in the UK and now resides in rural Waikato, a free range playground for her two young boys.
+Victoria is a Chartered Accountant and Director of PwC, and a member of PwC's Ethics and Business Conduct Committee.
+She complements the board with 15 years of financial expertise and a breadth of experience advising 'for-purpose' Boards in the Waikato.
+She started her career in the UK and now resides in Raglan, a free range playground for her two young boys.

-As a Lay Trustee, her fresh outlook challenges the Trust and brings her skills and experience to help guide the Trust through opportunities that make the Trusts assets work smarter.
+She is a member of the Institute of Directors.
+Being independent, her fresh outlook challenges the Trust and she brings her skills and experience to help the Trust navigate through matters of risk management, financial reporting and best practice governance.

 George joined the Braemar Charitable Trust board in 2017.
-George has a background in finance and marketing, having previously worked for Morgan Stanley and The Pure Food Co.
+George has a commercial background in international business and healthcare, having previously worked as a trader for Morgan Stanley in Asia and Finance Director for The Pure Food Co.

-George has an MBA from Oxford University and B. Management from Waikato University.
-Prior to that he represented New Zealand in three Olympic Games in rowing.
-George brings his substantial corporate finance, commercial and business management skills to the Trust.
+George completed a Master in Business Administration from Oxford University and Bachelor of Management from Waikato University.
+He represented New Zealand in three Olympic Games in rowing.
+George is also a Certified Practicing Accountant (CPA) bringing his substantial corporate finance, commercial and business management skills to the Trust.